-If a addressed another quintessential element featured in many historical depictions of noro and Ryukyu "bijin" (beauties) more generally, namely hand tattoos known as "hajichi" (hajiki, hazuki) (Figure 4).
+If a addresses another quintessential element featured in many historical depictions of noro and Ryukyu "bijin" (beauties) more generally, namely hand tattoos known as "hajichi" (hajiki, hazuki) (Figure 4).
 In 1930, If a published an article on the tattoo practices of the Ryukyus to explain the cultural historical meanings of hajichi.35 A girl received tattoos on the back of their hands as early as age seven to ten, as a coming of age ritual around age 12 or 13, and then to mark significant moments in her life such as the year she married, bore her first child, or reached sixty years of age, among others.
-Visually, the tattoos begin rather small, with two dots on each hand, but then the ornamentation becomes far more elaborate with "Maltese cross designs" or the shape of "plum flowers."
-36 For example, Ifa cited Sasamori Gisuke's 1894 visual representation of the intricate work of women's hand tattoos from Miyako Island (Figure 5).37 The designs depended on the specific island, but also on the spiritual needs of the stage and position of a woman.
-If a tried to trace the origins of this cultural practice, sharing tales about high priestesses of Kudaka Island.
-If a discussed the possibility of the hand tattoos deriving from Taiwan, which had its own history of body markings.
-But in the end, he referenced "Western" scholars who situated Ryukyu tattoos in comparison with other island peoples.
-Ifa cited images and text from Wilfrid D. Hambly in 1925, who commented on the remarkable ornamentation of Ryukyuan women (Figure 6).38 Drawing on Hambly, Ifa suggested that Ryukyuan
+Visually, the tattoos begin rather small, with two dots on each hand, but then the ornamentation becomes far more elaborate with "Maltese cross designs" or the shape of "plum flowers."36 For example, Ifa cites Sasamori Gisuke's 1894 visual representation of the intricate work of women's hand tattoos from Miyako Island (Figure 5).37 The designs depended on the specific island, but also on the spiritual needs of the stage and position of a woman.
+If a tries to trace the origins of this cultural practice, sharing tales about high priestesses of Kudaka Island.
+If a discusses the possibility of the hand tattoos deriving from Taiwan, which had its own history of body markings.
+But in the end, he references "Western" scholars who situated Ryukyu tattoos in comparison with other island peoples.
+Ifa cites images and text from Wilfrid D. Hambly in 1925, who comments on the remarkable ornamentation of Ryukyuan women (Figure 6).38 Drawing on Hambly, Ifa suggests that Ryukyuan tattoos most likely derived from trade relations with places like Samoa and Borneo.
+By situating the Ryukyu Islands in the cultural sphere of